krebsni/obsidian-bible-tools/README.md

 # Bible Tools

-Outline formatter, Bible verse linker (selection/line/folder), Bible builder from public catalogues (bolls.life), and folder utilities.
+Import various Bible versions from public catalogue into your obsidian vault and automatically recognize and link Bible references with various utility tools.

 ## Features